 Through the generosity of corporate, individual and class donors, we are able to offer competitive grants ranging from $600 to $3,000 for students who accept unpaid or low-paying internships.

-Early April: Award notification
+Mid April: Award notifications

-Mid-May: Awards distributed
+Late May: Awards distributed

-In order to be eligible for Career Center funding, prospective applicants must attend one information session offered Late January/Early February or view the virtual session.
-Please see the Career Center calendar for specific dates and times.
+In order to be eligible for Career Center funding, prospective applicants must attend one live Zoom information session offered or view the virtual information session.
+Please see CareerConnections or see below for live Zoom information session dates.

-In-person Information Sessions for Spring 2015:
+Live Zoom Information Sessions for Spring 2021

 - Are currently enrolled undergraduates in good standing at Duke University who will be enrolled in the fall following their internship (Good standing applies to academics, conduct and student accounts.)